Important Information, Schedule & Registration

 Left Forward Inside 3-Turn (One Foot Turn)

-Forward Edges – Forward Outside and Inside Edges
+Forward Edges – Forward Outside and Inside Consecutive Edges

 Shoot-the- Duck or Lunge (choice of one)